craig-davis/craig-davis.github.io/_posts/2019-01-25-Beginning-Mountain-Biking-in-2019.markdown

 </figure>

 There's a trend right now to use fanny packs.
 I don't like them.
 I prefer a pack.
 I like the extra spine protection and I like carrying a little more food and water with me.
 Dakine and Camelbak both make excellent packs.
 You should start with one in the 10 liter range, it'll be a small and lightweight pack that allows just enough room for some water, a snack, and basic tools.
 You'll want a larger pack if you start going on epic and remote rides.

+In this pack, you'll carry with you basic tools for your bike and water and snacks.

 ## Tools